SettRaziel/wrf_forecast/README.md

 help usage :              ruby <script> (-h | --help) help usage for parameter: ruby <script> <parameter> (-h | --help) WRF forecast help:
  -h, --help      show help text
- -v, --version  prints the current version of the project -f, --file     argument: <file>; optional parameter that indicates a filepath to a readable file
+ -v, --version   prints the current version of the project -f, --file      argument: <file>; optional parameter that indicates a filepath to a readable file -a, --aggregate creates hourly values of the measurands in a json object
      --default   runs the script with date as today at midnight and a 24 h forecast period -j, --json      returns the forecast values not as a text but a json object -d, --date      argument: <date>; specifies the start_date of the requested forecast -l, --locale    argument: <locale>; specifies the locale in which the forecast should be printed -o, --offset    argument: <offset>; specifies how many hours from the forecast should be skipped -p, --period    argument: <period>; specifies the forecast period -s, --save      argument: <target>; specifies the output file where the results are saved
 ```
 When using this as a gem the main entry point is passing the arguments to the main module:
 ```